Skip to the content.

 A DID host is a server that remotely hosts a DID and provides convenient access to it.
 For example, the server may use a method like did:web and host your DID document at a web domain.

-You can log in to the server with a typical login method - such as a username and password or OAuth connection - then receive cryptographic keys which can be used to verify your ownership of the hosted DID to other parties.
+You could then log in to the server with a typical login method - such as a username and password or OAuth connection - then receive session keys which can be used to verify your ownership of the hosted DID to other parties.
 This allows you to use DIDs with the convienance of traditional app logins.

 Running your own DID host server is a great first step towards self-sovereignity within The Wired.

-DWNs are built using CRDTs and will sync their data with other DWNs.
-This allows you to make use of a public cloud-hosted DWN, while at the same time running your own local DWN to keep a backup of your data.
+DWNs are built using CRDTs that sync their data with other DWNs.
+This allows you to, for example, make use of a public cloud-hosted DWN, while at the same time running your own local DWN to keep a backup of your data.

 Moderation